freerig/yanoml/README.md

 ### Can I get some mods with this?

-Yes, but it only supports Fabric for now (Quilt, Forge and others will come one day). `nix run github:freerig/yanoml#examples.fabric.client` allows you to run a Minecraft Fabric client with [Fabric API](https://modrinth.com/mod/fabric-api), [Immersive Portals](https://modrinth.com/mod/immersiveportals), [Pehkui](https://modrinth.com/mod/pehkui), [Jade](https://modrinth.com/mod/jade), [Mod Menu](https://modrinth.com/mod/modmenu) and [Sodium](https://modrinth.com/mod/sodium) installed.
+Yes, but it only supports Fabric and Quilt for now (Forge and others will come one day). `nix run github:freerig/yanoml#examples.fabric.client` allows you to run a Minecraft Fabric client with [Fabric API](https://modrinth.com/mod/fabric-api), [Immersive Portals](https://modrinth.com/mod/immersiveportals), [Pehkui](https://modrinth.com/mod/pehkui), [Jade](https://modrinth.com/mod/jade), [Mod Menu](https://modrinth.com/mod/modmenu) and [Sodium](https://modrinth.com/mod/sodium) installed.
+You can replace `examples.fabric.client` with `examples.quilt.client` if you want.

 ### Is it any good?